AlirezaBabaeiuky/Cpp-Projects-/README.md

 Logical AND, &&, Returns true only if all the operands are true or non-zero. e.g., cout << "a && b is " << (a && b) << endl; ---- answer is 1
-Logical OR, ||, Returns true if either of the operands is true or non-zero Logical NOT, !, Returns true if the operand is false or zero
+Logical OR, ||, Returns true if either of the operands is true or non-zero Logical NOT, !, Returns true if the operand is false or zero Ternery or conditional operators - this is specific case that you can do instead of if.
+Syntax: Expression1 ?
+Expression2 : Expression3.
+If Expression1 is true, then Expression2 gets evaluated.
+If Expression1 is false, then Expression3 gets evaluated.